xFutte/futte-bankhack/README.md

 ## Hacking script
 NoPixel inspired hacking script by xFutte.
-It is no longer maintained but is still pretty good.
+It is no longer in active development, but I'll offer support in **[my Discord server](https://discord.gg/gQrjCcjMaV)**.

 ### Features